Data Assets and Targets - Overview

 • Scanning

-• Last Heartbeat - The last time the agent sent a signal indicating it was active/ready.
+• Last Heartbeat - The last time the Agent (Target) sent a signal indicating it was active/ready.

-• SDV3 Risk - The risk score of the Asset measured by its quantity (volume) and vulnerability.
+• SDV3 Risk - The risk score for this specific target.
+This allows you to distinguish between a high-risk database and a low-risk file share, even if they belong to the same parent Asset.
 Only Targets assigned to a data asset with scan results since the assignment display a value; otherwise, N/A is displayed.

 • More options (3 vertical dots) - View Target Details, Assign a Policy to an Agent, Manage Agent Tags, Gather Data, or Manage Permissions.